-Watch and learn more about the history of the organized attempts to destroy chiropractic through legal assaults and harassment – and be more prepared to recognize what the efforts to destroy and delegitimize chiropractic look like today.
+Take 20 minutes to watch an incisive historical overview of the organized attempts to destroy chiropractic through legal assaults and harassment.
+Why?
+Because you will be more prepared to recognize what these same kinds of efforts to destroy and delegitimize chiropractic look like today.

 Dr. Riekeman: David, I’ve asked you to do this commentary on the challenges that we face as a profession.
 We’re talking to a number of people around the world because this is not just a U. S. issue, but there are three reasons why I’ve selected you to do this one, is because of your position at Life, as the main Philosophy Instructor.
 Secondly, I know that you’ve taught this stuff for a long time and a lot of your students are even known for their history expertise today, like Simon Senzon and others.
 Of course, perhaps, the most relevant is that you actually look like D. D. Palmer, so we think that you’re probably transmitting him somehow to contemporary times, but obviously, every chiropractor in the world knows that there’s been sort of an organized, a I use that word very clearly, because I know that people would challenge that outside the profession, but an organized attempt to not only limit chiropractic, but in many cases, get rid of chiropractic.

 It goes back literally to the very, very beginning of the profession.
 I’d like you to if you can sort of bring us along and talk to us about some of those early court cases, and how they shaped the profession, and what we are facing today.